dinhomathias/Amc/Extensions-–-JobQueue.md

 j.run_once(callback_30, 30)
 ```

-In thirty seconds you should receive the message from `callback_30`.
+In thirty seconds, you should receive the message from `callback_30`.

 If you are tired of receiving a message every minute, you can temporarily disable a job or even completely remove it from the queue: